Governance

 Risa Na

-The Events and Professional Development Committee is responsible for identifying, planning, and coordinating professional development opportunities for ATIA members.
-This includes organizing events, webinars, training sessions, and other initiatives that support the professional growth of members while also engaging the broader community.The committee is encouraged to collaborate with other ATIA committees to host or co-host both in-person and online events, fostering connection, knowledge sharing, and ongoing learning within the Association.
+The Events, Professional Development, and Public Relations Committee is responsible for identifying, planning, and coordinating professional development opportunities for ATIA members.
+This includes organizing events, webinars, training sessions, and other initiatives that support the continued growth of members while engaging the broader community.
+Composed of dedicated Associate and Certified ATIA members, the committee also plays a key role in managing the Association’s public image and external communications.
+Its responsibilities include raising awareness of ATIA’s mission, activities, and achievements, as well as supporting fundraising and community engagement initiatives through effective outreach to the public, media, and stakeholders.The committee is encouraged to collaborate with other ATIA committees to host or co-host both in-person and online events, fostering connection, knowledge sharing, and ongoing learning across the Association.

 Indigenous Languages Committee (Open to Associate and Certified Members)